It is a well-known fact that launching a startup is not going to bring you profits and fame

-It is essential to take care of the marketing side of your startup and ensure good promotion for attracting potential users of your product.
-Setting effective marketing strategy and its implementation is a way to build a strong users base and your product brand.
+It is essential to take care of the marketing side of your startup and ensure good promotion to attract potential users of your product.
+Setting an effective marketing strategy and its implementation is a way to build a strong user base and your product brand.

 There are many marketing instruments and techniques, which help in promoting your business and building your audience.
 Starting a blog will help to engage your customers with valuable content interesting to them, while email marketing will provide the chance for your audience to be regularly reminded about your activities and updates.
 Also, it is crucial to be present in social media channels (especially Facebook, Twitter and LinkedIn), which nowadays represent the company for the customers and pose a way to get to them.

 Outsourcing development work

 Since forming your own in-house full-time development team may be very cost-consuming for a startup, you can go in for outsourcing.
 This way, you are not geographically limited and able to hire people from location with lower average incomes than yours.
 It can save you from some overhead, operational, technological, licensing, and training costs.
 You just hire the number of people needed to execute necessary workload and pay them precisely for their work without the need to handle the team when there is no more work to do.
 Besides, it gives you access to get real experts on the board who are accustomed to the latest technological advancements and enables you to focus on your core competence and other important issues.